-For the 24th year, the Substance Abuse and Mental Health Services Administration (SAMHSA), within the U.S. Department of Health and Human Services (HHS), is proud to sponsor National Recovery Month (Recovery Month).
-This long-standing observance spreads the message that prevention works, treatment is effective, and people recover from mental and/or substance use disorders.
-The observance also celebrates people in recovery and those who work in the behavioral health field.
+Every September, the Substance Abuse and Mental Health Services Administration (SAMHSA) (http://www.samhsa.gov), within the U.S. Department of Health and Human Services (HHS) (http://www.hhs.gov), sponsors National Recovery Month (Recovery Month) to increase awareness of behavioral health conditions.
+This celebration promotes the message that behavioral health is essential to health, prevention works, treatment is effective, and people recover from mental and substance use disorders.

 SAMHSA created the toolkit to increase awareness of the power of recovery.
 The kit provides individuals and organizations with the resources they need to help people with mental and/or substance use disorders.
 It also assists in planning Recovery Month events and offers resources to distribute in communities and during local events.